storagebits/KISSS/README.md

 	There are few variables to edit at the begining of the post-processing.py script :
 *baseFolder* : Base folder where folders and pictures will be created<br>
 cropping : 1 or 0 , enable or disable intelligent cropping (very useful if you're not able to have the whole frame when taking pictures)
-treeshold: value between 0 and 100 .
+*treeshold* : value between 0 and 100 .
 Treeshold used by the intelligent cropping.

-# Mirroring
-mirroring = 1
-HorizOrVert = "H"  # can be H or V

-# Rotating
-rotating = 1
+*mirroring* : 1 or 0 , enable or disable mirroring of the picture
+*rotating* : 1 or 0 ,  enable or disable rotation of
 degrees = 90

 # Polishing